 Below are the expenses incurred by the company.

-- The total labor cost of the company was $ 350 million out of which $ 50 million are indirect labor.
+- The total labor cost of the company was $ 350 million, out of which $ 50 million is indirect labor.

-- Power, Fuel & electricity expenses incurred by the company was $ 80 million.
+- Power, Fuel & electricity expenses incurred by the company were $ 80 million.

 - Depreciation of Plant, Machinery, and equipment was $ 5 million.